Experience point: Grinding

 Grinding refers to the process of repeating one specific activity over and over.
 This is done, for example, by repeatedly participating in challenges, quests, tasks and events which reward experience points for performing repetitive, often menial challenges.
 This definition can also be used in multi-player games, but it is typically displaced by a much more charged meaning.
 A term intended to describe this style of play without pejorative connotation is optimization, also known as "XP farming".

 Power-leveling

 Power-leveling is using the help of another, stronger player to level a character more quickly than is possible alone.

 Sharing

-Games, that allow several characters participating in a single event (such as battle or quest completion), implement various methods of determining how and when experience gets shared between participants.
-These methods include: only last-hitting character, whose hit killed the enemy, getting experience (as in Fire Emblem series); unconditionally sharing experience among characters (as in D&D system); and giving experience based on each character's actions (as in Final Fantasy Tactics).
-In some online games, it is possible to join a group and gain experience, loot or other rewards, while providing little or no contribution to the group.
-This type of behaviour is referred to as leeching, particularly when it is done without the permission of other group members.
-In games which allow players to gain rewards by kill stealing, this is also considered a form of leeching.
-This is extremely common in games such as Dungeon Defenders, in which all players receive the same rewards regardless of their contributions.
+Games that allow several characters to participate in a single event (such as battle or quest completion), implement various methods of determining how and when experience gets shared between participants.
+These methods include: only awarding experience to the character whose hit killed the enemy (as in Fire Emblem series); sharing experience among characters (as in D&D); and giving experience based on each character's actions (as in Final Fantasy Tactics).
+In some online games (for example Dungeon Defenders), it is possible to join a group and gain experience while providing little or no contribution to the group.
+This type of behavior is referred to as leeching.
+In games that allow players to gain rewards by kill stealing, this is also considered a form of leeching.